The Buy to Let Mortgage Guide

 Buy to let mortgages are readily available.
 As with all mortgages, each lender has their own criteria to apply to potential borrowers.

 Buy to let mortgages are available up to 85% loan to value (LTV), so a deposit of 15%.
 However, 75% LTV is a more realistic figure that the majority of lenders will look for.

 You should be aged 18-75 with a minimum income of £25,000pa.
+Proof of income will be required via P60, payslips, accounts or SA302 Tax Calculations.
 A good credit score is recommended!

 You need to show the lender that you can obtain enough rental income from the tenant to cover the interest on the mortgage plus a safety margin of 45%.

 Buy to let mortgages are not regulated by the FCA.